ainzzorl/goodcode/_articles/chaos-monkey-store.md

 ## Observations

-* It's common for DAOs to try to try to abstract away the nature of the storage as much as possible.
-Here, while the interface does not give away the nature of the storage, the name itself does: `MySQL`.
+* It's common for DAOs to try to abstract away the nature of the storage as much as possible.
+Here, while the interface does not give away the nature of the storage, the name `MySQL` does.
 * The names of the [`Check`](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L262-L266) method seems to imply that it's side-effect free, but it actually records the termination time.
+* It could run a little faster if [statement were prepared](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L185-L186) during the [initialization](https://github.com/Netflix/chaosmonkey/blob/c16d769a82bb765f6544627ef6f08305791e8895/mysql/mysql.go#L85-L93).
+Read more about [using prepared statements in Go](https://golang.org/doc/database/prepared-statements).

 ## Related